-This overview outlines weekly goals for amount and types of exercise for people over 65.
 Below are five exercises that can be modified for different skill levels and range of motion and can be done almost anywhere, anytime.

-Squats: A familiar movement, bending and lifting to pick up a grandchild or a bag of groceries requires training to help avoid back injury.
+Squats: A familiar movement, bending and lifting to pick up a load of laundry or a bag of groceries requires training to help avoid back injury.
 Fine-tune your form by trying this move that can build muscle strength in the glutes, abdomen and leg muscles.
 Begin by standing in front of a chair.
 With your weight in your heels and big toes, slightly drive your knees out, squeeze your glutes and lower yourself to the chair.
 To come up, lean forward slightly and push your knees out again.
 Repeat.
 If you’re able, try the move without the chair.

 Single-leg balance drill: Boost your stability and balance by including this exercise into your at-home workout rotation.
 It can even be done while brushing teeth or washing dishes.
 Start by removing your shoes so your foot muscles can feel the floor.
 Stand with your feet flat on the floor, then shift your weight to your left leg and slowly bend your right knee, aiming to get your thigh parallel to the floor.
 Hold for five to 10 seconds, depending on your strength and stability, then, return that foot to the floor.
 Repeat this motion 10 times on the same leg, before switching to the opposite side.
 To increase difficulty, add some weight to one hand and transfer it from hand to hand while balancing.
-And don’t worry – a little wobble means you’re making those muscles work!
+And don’t worry – a little wobble means you’re making those muscles work.

 Yoga: If you haven’t already, it’s time to give yoga a go.
 This holistic practice blending exercise and mindfulness is time-tested, has few age or ability barriers and offers benefits ranging from increasing flexibility to reducing falls.
 Two good starting positions are downward dog and warrior one.
 For downward dog, start the same way you start a plank but push your backside to the ceiling rather than toward the floor, so your legs are straight and your torso is straight.
 Keep your heels down and head relaxed.
 The more flexible you are, the closer together you can keep your feet.
 From downward dog, raise one leg and step it forward and place it between your hands.
 Walk your hands back, lower your back heel and slowly rise up.
 Bend your front knee and raise your hands above your head.
 You are now in warrior one.